groupdocs-search/GroupDocs.Search-API-Tutorials/content/english/java/advanced-features/groupdocs-search-java-index-report-guide/_index.md

 ---
-title: "Implement GroupDocs.Search Java&#58; Comprehensive Indexing and Reporting Guide"
+title: "Create Index Java with GroupDocs.Search: Comprehensive Indexing and Reporting Guide"
-description: "Master GroupDocs.Search in Java for efficient document indexing and reporting.
-Learn to create indexes, add documents, and generate reports with this detailed guide."
+description: "Learn how to create index java using GroupDocs.Search in Java.
+This guide covers indexing, adding documents, and reporting for optimal search performance."
-date: "2025-05-20"
+date: "2025-12-18"
 weight: 1
 url: "/java/advanced-features/groupdocs-search-java-index-report-guide/"
 keywords: